-I also grew up using a hot chocolate mix (a certain boxed mix with a milkmaid on the front of it) and did not know how easy it was to make with actual chocolate!
-So, after learning about oat milk at the grocery store recently, I thought, why not use that instead?
-The resulting Mexican-style hot chocolate is a creamy winter treat that's simple to make and will probably be my go to this winter.
+I also grew up using a powder in an enveloped, a certain boxed mix with a milkmaid on the front!
+I didn't know how easy it was to make it from scratch!
+After learning about oat milk, I thought, "why not use that instead?"
+The resulting dairy-free hot chocolate is a rich, creamy winter treat made with simple ingredients.

 Mexican-Style Chocolate Disc